xero/moebius-web/README.md

 Resets the canvas to the initial state.
 All un-saved work will be lost.

+# Text ('t'):

+Clicking anywhere on the cursor will place a cursor, text can then be entered directly via the keyboard.
+To escape from text-entry mode, press 'alt' or 'option' and enter.

 # Extended Brush ('b'):

 Allows a selected character from the extended-ASCII set to be used as a brush, as with the other modes this also supports drawing with straight lines, as well as fixing any attribute conflicts.